-I completed the Energy Services Program at Lakes Region Community College so that I could develop the skills and knowledge to help others improve their homes and lower their energy expenses.
-Over the past two years I have held various positions that have made me a well-rounded individual in the green energy field.
-I want to find a position where I can grow and continue learning to prepare myself for a stronger future.
+I completed the Energy Services Program at Lakes Region Community College so that I could develop the skills and knowledge to hote others improve their homes and lower their energy expenses.
+Over the past two years I have held various positions that have made me a well rounded individual in the sustainable energy field.